 Wells Fargo will acquire all of Wachovia’s businesses and obligations, bank deposits, preferred equity and indebtedness.

 As a result, the San Francisco, CA-based bank and mortgage lender plans to issue up to $20 billion in new common stock to maintain a strong capital position and offset the approximate $10 billion in related integration costs.

 Integration costs, write-downs, transaction charges, and credit reserve build aside, Wells expects Wachovia to add to its earnings per share in the first year of operations.

 The synergy will create a bank with $1.42 trillion in assets, nearly $800 billion in deposits, 48 million customers, and 10,761 locations nationwide, including many previously untapped states for Wells.

 As for those billions in option-arms, Wells said it will record Wachovia’s “credit-impaired assets” at fair value.

-The markets seemed to applaud the move, as a conservative players like Wells buying another bank at a premium could mean some kind of return to normality.
+The markets seemed to applaud the move, as a relatively conservative player like Wells Fargo buying another bank at a premium could mean some kind of return to normality, maybe.

 Update: Citi released a statement, calling Wells Fargo’s bid a “breach of an Exclusivity Agreement” between itself and Wachovia, and has demanded that the pair terminate the proposed transaction, threatening a little legal action along the way.